ren-wei/vue-property-decorator-extension/README.md

 This extension adopts the LSP architecture, the backend of the language features is written in rust, and the underlying of the typescript language features is done by `tsserver`.

+> Note: This extension is currently only supported on Linux and Mac platforms，Windows will be supported in the future and is currently recommended for use under WSL.

 ## Features

 * Language features that support expressions in template tag, including Hover, Completion, Goto Definition, Semantic Tokens, Diagnostics, and more.